Learn About Our Outer Banks Inn and Ocracoke Island Location

 Ample on-site parking is augmented by space for boat or other trailers at our owners’ “down creek” property, and their dock on the east side of Silver Lake will accommodate your kayak or smallish boat.

 Guests may use our complimentary bikes to roam the village and our beach chairs and towels on trips to the beach.
 WiFi throughout The Cove is secure.
-Each afternoon our complimentary wine and goodie get-together is a popular way of transitioning into the evening fun.
+Each afternoon our complimentary wine and light hors d’oeuvres serve as a popular way of transitioning into the evening fun.
 For those who can’t quite leave “the world” behind, we subscribe to the Wall Street Journal, tempered by the gentler Coastland Times.

-Getting to Ocracoke/Directions to The Cove’s Outer Banks Lodging
+Getting to Ocracoke/Directions to The Cove’s Outer Banks Inn

 If you are driving: